Chatlada-Nina/pizza-hemma/README.md

 ### Colours Theme

 The Pizza Hemma is a local user-friendly restaurant website.
 The main colours I chose are Green and Red as they reflect the Italian flag.
 This creates an authentic and traditional feel, reinforcing the pizzeria's heritage.
 Green represents freshness, natural ingredients, and health.
 Red is known to stimulate appetite and create a sense of warmth, passion, and excitement, food-focused environment.
 It draws attention and makes the space feel vibrant and welcoming.
-Both colors highlights the use of high-quality, fresh ingredients in the pizzas.
+Both colors highlight the use of high-quality, fresh ingredients in the pizzas.
 Moreover, I used [WebAIM:Contrast Checker](https://webaim.org/resources/contrastchecker/) to check the contrast of my colours to ensure they are easy to read for users.

 ![The colour theme of the website](/documentation/readme/color-theme.png)

 ### Typography

-I used [Alfa Slab One](https://fonts.google.com/specimen/Alfa+Slab+One) pairing with [Chivo](https://fonts.google.com/specimen/Chivo) referred to [Creatopy-Google Font Pairings](https://www.creatopy.com/blog/google-font-pairings/) Chivo have details that make the text look remarkable but not steal the spotlight from Alfa Slan One which is designed for a title with great personality that is meant to be seen.
+I used [Alfa Slab One](https://fonts.google.com/specimen/Alfa+Slab+One) pairing with [Chivo](https://fonts.google.com/specimen/Chivo) referred to [Creatopy-Google Font Pairings](https://www.creatopy.com/blog/google-font-pairings/) Chivo have details that make the text look remarkable but not steal the spotlight from Alfa Slab One which is designed for a title with great personality that is meant to be seen.

 Additionally, I use [Font Awesome](https://fontawesome.com/) for icons to make the site casual and friendly and for my social media icons in the footer to help users quickly and easily identify my social media sites.